 This talented artist was born in 1987, completed his Diploma in Fine Art from UiTM Melaka back in 2008, and then pursued a B.A.
 (Hons) in Fine Art from Universiti Teknologi Mara (UiTM) Shah Alam, Selangor, in 2010.
 According to Najib, his interest in the arts began in primary school where he started with sketches and participated in poster design competitions in school.

 From the time he began his career until today, Najib has participated in numerous group exhibitions including, Endangered, a two-man show with Hirzaq Harris at TAKSU KL (2011), Visual Art Award (2011), LiFest at MAPKL (2011), HIMPUN at the National Art Gallery KL (2010), and many more.
-Najib was also a Finalist of MRCB Art Awards at the National Art Gallery (2008), 1st prize winner in the Tanjong Heritage Art Competition in Kuala Lumpur (2010), and a finalist for the Visual Arts Awards in Kuala Lumpur (2011).
+Najib was also a Finalist of MRCB Art Awards at the National Art Gallery (2008), First Prize winner in the Tanjong Heritage Art Competition in Kuala Lumpur (2010), First Prize at Nando’s Art Competition (2010) and Second Prize at Open Johor Art Competition, Johor Art Gallery (2009) and a finalist for the Visual Arts Awards in Kuala Lumpur (2011).
 Najib had his first solo exhibition, Great Migration in 2012 at TAKSU Kuala Lumpur.
 This collection saw the highly-rated artist exploring various themes through his endangered animal-centric mixed media artwork on a range of surfaces, including mud, cement, recycled wood panels, and zinc.